 One downside of living in Chesterfield is that it can take a long time to commute to work.
 In Chesterfield, the average commute to work is 30.70 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.

-The population of Chesterfield is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.01% of adults in Chesterfield have a bachelor's degree or even advanced degree.
+The education level of Chesterfield citizens is very high relative to the national average among all cities (21.84%): 35.01% of adults in Chesterfield have a bachelor's degree or even advanced degree.